 The flat side makes the logs easier to build with, there being no need to notch them as with round logs, and you can put wall studs right up against them.
 Or, if you want a natural wood interior finish, the smooth surface means not dust collects as on curved interior logs.

 Meanwhile, on your home’s exterior, the rounded surface of the "D" log gives you the coveted traditional look of a log cabin.
-But even while offering tradition, our D logs are custom engineered to provide you with still more important benefits.Benefits of our D Log SystemWe mill all the logs with a double tongue and groove and they’re put together with a double gasket to prevent air infiltration, maximizing the inherent energy efficiency of a log home.
+But even while offering tradition, our D logs are custom engineered to provide you with still more important benefits.Benefits of D Log SystemLogs should be milled with a double tongue and groove and t put together with a double gasket to prevent air infiltration, maximizing the inherent energy efficiency of a log home.

-Of course, none of these structural benefits of our D logs would mean anything unless we milled them to the highest industry standards.
+Of course, none of these structural benefits of D logs would mean anything unless they are milled to the highest industry standards.

-We cut and shape the logs using solid steel cutting heads tipped in tungsten carbide, a cutting material second in hardness only to that of diamonds.
+The logs should be cut using solid steel cutting heads tipped in tungsten carbide, a cutting material second in hardness only to that of diamonds.

 The result is a smooth finish with no rough spots and extremely accurate milling to within 1/16 of an inch.
 So everything fits together accurately.

-We don’t mill our logs until they are absolutely dry.
-That means that, when we mill them, we already know where the natural cracks in the wood are.
+Logs should not be milled until they are absolutely dry.
+That means that, when they are milled, you will already know where the natural cracks in the wood are.

 Whenever you dry a timber, you’ll get at least one crack in it.